 Now on to the cheese making experience!

-The materials needed to make cheese are surprisingly simple!
+Furano Cheese Factory Experience: The ingredients needed to make Hokkaido cheese are surprisingly simple!

 Today the cheese to be made is Mascarpone cheese originating in northern Italy.
 It is a fresh type of cheese, characterized by the ability to eat it immediately after making it.

 Now it's time to go to the room of butter and cheese in the handmade experience studio.
 Put on your apron and wash your hands!

 This simple process may leave some wondering, "What, that's all you need?"

 Once you check the ingredients and materials, it is time to begin!